Online Safety Grants Program – Round 2 recipients

 Audience

-The target audience will include primary and secondary school aged children living with autism and their parents and carers nationally.
+Primary and secondary school aged children living with autism, and their parents and carers nationally.

 Funding